aidrabd/NMPDpred/README.md

 | Test Set | 0.8061 |
 | CV | **0.8116** |

-The consistency of R² accross datasets highlight the robustness of the model in predicting EGFR inhibitory activity (pIC₅₀).
+The consistency of R² accross datasets highlight the robustness of the model in predicting inhibitory activity (pIC₅₀) against MMP9.

 ---